-When you've got a tight budget, meal planning and grocery shopping has its challenges.
-And, when you have a tight budget and you're dedicated to eating healthy, it's even trickier.
+When you have a tight budget, meal planning and grocery shopping has its challenges.
+When you have a tight budget and you’re dedicated to eating healthfully, it’s even trickier.

 1. Buy fresh produce when it’s in season and freeze it.

 Fresh produce is always great, but the cost can add up fast.
 Stick with buying what’s currently in season and consider stocking up when you find a good deal.